Excuse me, do we still have to sign on after the

 for saying bollocks to a clean pressed white shirt,

-that they said was our last line of defense against anarchy
+that they said was our last line of defense against

 and as we knew the will of the people,